-Since the report, more than 20 more women, including actresses Rose McGowan, Angelina Jolie and Gwyneth Paltrow, have been vocal about Weinstein’s inappropriate advances.
+Since the report, more than 80 more women, including actresses Rose McGowan, Angelina Jolie and Gwyneth Paltrow, have come forward with allegations regarding Weinstein’s inappropriate advances.

 Here’s what you should know about sexual harassment in the workplace, according to the United States Equal Employment Opportunity Commission and Department of Labor: